ReTraceQA: Evaluating Reasoning Traces of Small Language Models in Commonsense Question Answering: Annotation Guidelines

 \subsection{Annotation Objective}

 Annotators are instructed to read each step in the reasoning trace and identify the first step that contains an error.
 The task is framed as a classification problem, where annotators assign an integer index to indicate the position of the first erroneous step.
 Step indices are zero-based (i.e., $0$ refers to the first step), and a value of $-1$ is used to denote that all steps in the reasoning trace are correct.
-Moreover, annotators are tasked to categorize the nature of the error using one of three available labels: hallucination, reasoning, and misinterpretation errors.
+To minimize the inherent subjectivity of commonsense judgment and provide a reproducible framework for evaluation, annotators apply a hierarchical decision tree.
+This ensures that every reasoning failure is categorized using one of three mutually exclusive labels based on the structural level of the error: misinterpretation, hallucination and reasoning.